Wai-wai people: Culture

 Though the Wai Wai are great hunters, they are also farmers.
 However, the light, thin soil they have to work with and an annual rainfall of 4 meters can make it very challenging to produce enough food.
 Their traditional method of farming was the 'slash and burn' method.

 The Wai Wai are known for their weaving.
-They twist cotton into yarn for weaving, but they (along with Arawak and Carib people) are known for their hammock weaving.
+They twist cotton into yarn for weaving, but they (along with Lokono and Kalina people) are known for their hammock weaving.
 All the hammocks are woven on square hammock frames.
 Their other artistic skills include pottery, woven combs, bone flutes, and other crafts.

 Consuming primate meat is a source of pride for Waiwai, distinguishing them as “‘true’ forest people” and making them distinct from most other Indigenous groups in Guyana.
 Primate hunting can be a way to demonstrate masculinity and improve chances of betrothal.
 Various primate body parts have different non-game uses, from saki tail dusters to bone arrow points.

 The Wai Wai have an affinity for musical instruments such as guitars, flutes, and hand drums.
 Often the Wai Wai people will craft their flutes and drums out of natural materials found in the surrounding Amazon rainforest.